Faculty In Order of Appearence

 David Steinberg is a business lawyer and Partner at Dentons Canada LLP, specializing in the areas of entertainment, media and intellectual property.
 David primarily practices in the film, television, music, and book publishing industries.
 He acts for film and television producers and distributors, broadcasters, Internet service providers, publishers, creators and manufacturers of home entertainment products and merchandise.
 David advises his clients in both Canada and the United States on matters related to film and television financing, production and distribution, the licensing of intellectual property for integrated media products and the sale and acquisition of rights.
 David is a dynamic advisor who consistently applies a pragmatic approach to his practice.
 As a result, he has developed strong, long-lasting relationships with his clients.
 David is highly service-oriented and committed to assisting his clients in achieving their goals.
 He combines superior legal skills, industry experience and an adaptable approach to communicating and negotiating in all types of business transactions.
 David is a frequent speaker and lecturer on various media and entertainment law related topics in both Canada and the United States.
 He is peer-rated as “most frequently recommended” in the annual Canadian Legal Lexpert® Directory and is recognized by Best Lawyers in Canada 2015 as one of Canada’s leading lawyers in the area of Entertainment Law (2006-2015).

-David Henry is a First Vice President and Senior Relationship Manager Bank Leumi USA Media & Entertainment Group.
-Previously, he was Senior Vice President and Managing Director, East West Bank’s Entertainment Banking Group in Beverly Hills.
+David Henry is a Managing Director at Alvarium in Los Angeles.
+Previously, he was Senior Vice President and Managing Director, Bank Leumi as well as East West Bank’s Entertainment Banking Group in Beverly Hills.
 Bank Leumi USA provides customized financial services to the entertainment industry, with a focus on film and television clients in the U.S., Canada, United Kingdom and Europe.
 Prior to that he was Senior Vice President & Manager of the Entertainment Banking Group at Bank Leumi USA and the Entertainment Industries Group at U.S. Bank.
 During his 20 year tenure in the media & entertainment industry, Mr. Henry has been involved with the financing of over 200 motion pictures and television series.

 Nicholas Tabarrok is a prolific film and television producer whose company, Darius Films, has offices in Los Angeles and Toronto.
 Since 1998, he has produced over twenty feature films that have received both commercial and critical success.
 Many of them have premiered at the world’s top film festivals: The Life and Hard Times of Guy Terrifico (Toronto International Film Festival, SXSW), Hank and Mike (Karlovy Vary 2007), Surviving Crooked Lake (Slamdance 2008), Weirdsville (Toronto International Film Festival and opening night gala of the Slamdance and Raindance Film Festivals), Coopers’ Christmas, starring Samantha Bee, Jason Jones, and Dave Foley (Toronto International Film Festival 2008), and Defendor (Toronto International Film Festival 2009).